History of Karate

 The birth of karate

-The Shorei approach is characterized by heavy, powerful movements and, the Shorin method utilizes lighter, quicker techniques.
+The Shorei style is characterized by heavy, powerful movements and, the Shorin style exploits lighter, quicker techniques.
 From these schools Master Funakoshi created his karate style.

-Master Funakoshi was invited by the Japanese Ministry of Education in 1922 to give a series of lectures and demonstrations in Japan.
-As a result of many requests he stayed in Japan to teach karate at various universities and the Kodokan, the mecca of Judo.
-In the years that followed, Master Funakoshi's karate evolved with interaction among native and imported systems.
-With the transfer of this teaching to Japan came the eventual substitution of the word kara for the "Okinawa" in "Okinawa-te," thus forming the word kara-te, literally meaning empty hand.
+In 1922 Master Funakoshi was invited by the Japanese Ministry of Education to give a series of lectures and demonstrations in Japan.
+He stayed in Japan to teach karate at various universities and the Kodokan, the mecca of Judo.
+In the years that followed, Master Funakoshi's karate evolved further due to interaction with native and imported systems.
+His arrival and settling in Japan brought about substitution of the word kara for the "Okinawa" in "Okinawa-te," thus forming the word kara-te, literally meaning empty hand.

 Top of Page